rust-lang/rust/text/0000-int-to-intx.md

 **B. Use `ix/ux` as the new type names, not just literal suffixes.**

 While `ix/ux` more closely follow the `i32/u32` pattern, they may be too short (and tempting) and may not look like integer types for some.

+**C. Use `intx/uintx` as the new literal suffixes, not just type names.**

+For some, `42intx/42uintx` are too long and don't look pretty, but then again others may find this desirable.

+**D. Use `intp/uintp` and/or `ip/up` instead.**

+Here `p` means "pointer (sized)" or "platform (dependent)", thus making the semantics of `intp/uintp` clearer than that of `intx/uintx`.

+The drawback here is that some people may incorrectly assume that `intp/uintp` *only* have the same use case as C/C++'s `intptr_t/uintptr_t`, which are *only* for storing casted pointer values.

+Also, as literal suffixes or type names, `ip/up` may be more confusing than `ix/ux`, as `ip/up` have meanings that aren't related to integers.

+**E. Use `imem/umem` and/or `im/um` instead.**

+While `imem/umem` was rejected previously, it is still controversial whether they are truly "ugly" or "not integer-like".
+Also, they may have some advantages over `intx/uintx`:

+- They actually more closely follow the `i32/u32` pattern: `i/u` + **mem**ory pointer-sized.
+- So they also better describe what size they have, instead of just stating "unknown"/"variable", but the unfortunate implications of `intp/uintp` are avoided.
+- If one prefers `imem/umem` as type names, then they also make better suffixes than `intx`/`uintx` because `umem` is shorter than `uintx` and `imem/umem` are of the same length.

+`im/um` may also be more (or less) confusing than `ix/ux`.

+A related pair of variants `intm/uintm` may also be worth considering.

 # Unresolved questions